puggianjv/sample-products-api/README.md

 ### Using docker ###
 Requires docker-compose installed.

-* Run it with `./mvnw clean package -DskipTests && docker-compose up --build`
+* Run it with `mvn clean package -DskipTests && docker-compose up --build`

 OBS.: suppliers are not created by default on docker initialization.
 You can create them with create supplier endpoint.